animedaisuki/Zombie-Apocalypse/README.md

 - `World`
 Manages the grid world on which the creatures and zombies exist.
 - `Zombie`
-- -Keeps track of the zombie's current position.
-Executes moves based on given commands.
+Keeps track of the zombie's current position and executes moves based on given commands.
 - - `Creature`
-Keeps track of the creature's current position.
-Can be infected by a zombie, converting it into a new zombie.
+Keeps track of the creature's current position and can be infected by a zombie.

 # **Functions**
 - `checkCollision`